harsh429/Tip/README.md

-# Tip : An app to calculate Tip By %
+# Tip : An app to calculate Tip By Percentage